grishalisov/antifraud-baks-cards/README.md

-**This code is a classification model for fraudulent transactions using bank cards**
+**Dmitry Mikhailovich, this code is a classification model for fraudulent transactions using bank cards**

 For download you need complete: